 Written class tests on the theoretical foundation of all learning outcomes.
 Class assessment techniques.

-Group discussion as part of evaluating/monitoring learning progress Assessment methods - Summative: Theoretical examination.
-Short research-related topic assignments Method of delivery: Full-time Module code: HMSP211 Semester 1 NQF level: 6, Credits: 16 TITLE: EXERCISE AND SPO RT PSYCHOLOGY 2 Module outcomes: After successful completion of this module, the studen t should: apply discipline-specific n nethods and techniques of scientific enquiry and information related to psychological a ssessment from adolesc ents, adults and elder persons , , , sychological assessment information to a given context within t verbal communication of scientific ., . ssessment with understanding of, and right and rules on plagiarism. , , , , ly exercise and sport psychology in in children involved in exercise or for rt of improving health and wellness among sport and physical on of decisions, actions and practices • on of decisions, actions and practices Assessment criteria: and sport psycho logy and when to refer a client. stared when the student The outcomes have been mas apply the discipline-specific methods and techniques of scientific enquiry and information astronymetric and address information gathering on psychological assessment from adolescents, adults and elder persons and apply the knowledge to a given context in the field of sport and exercise psychology. owiedge to a given con text in the held of sport and exercise write a comparative report regarding the sport psychological profile of sport/physical white a comparative report regarding the sport psychological profile of sport/physical activity participants with specific reference to the weak/strong points as well as appropriate intervention s • provide motivated written proof of the knowledge regarding the ability to evaluate and effectively apply sport and exercise psychology in facilitating psychological growth and development in children, improvement in performance as well as improvement of health and wellness among sport and physical activity participants. • act in an ethical and professional manner while fulfilling your role as sport psychological consultant to facilitate psychological growth and development in children, improve performance and health and wellness among sport and physical activity participants.
-Assessment methods - Formal formative: Written class tests on the theory regarding all learning outcomes.
+Group discussion as part of evaluating/monitoring learning progress

+Theoretical examination.
+Short research-related topic assignments

+Module code: HMSP211 Semester 1 NQF level: 6, Credits: 16

+TITLE: EXERCISE AND SPORT PSYCHOLOGY 2

+- apply discipline-specific methods and techniques of scientific enquiry and information related to psychological assessment from adolescents, adults and elder persons - be able to analyse, evaluate and synthesise the psychological assessment information to a given context within the field of exercise and sport psychology. - demonstrate accurate and coherent written and verbal communication of scientific report writing on the results of the psychological assessment with understanding of, and respect for intellectual property conventions, copyright and rules on plagiarism. - have the ability to evaluate and effectively apply exercise and sport psychology in facilitating psychological growth and development in children involved in exercise or for the improvement in performance in sport as part of improving health and wellness among sport and physical activity participants. - demonstrate understanding of the ethical implication of decisions, actions and practices specifically relevant to exercise and sport psychology and when to refer a client.

+- apply the discipline-specific methods and techniques of scientific enquiry and information gathering on psychological assessment from adolescents, adults and elder persons and apply the knowledge to a given context in the field of sport and exercise psychology. - write a comparative report regarding the sport psychological profile of sport/physical activity participants with specific reference to the weak/strong points as well as appropriate intervention strategies for the client's specific problem. - provide motivated written proof of the knowledge regarding the ability to evaluate and effectively apply sport and exercise psychology in facilitating psychological growth and development in children, improvement in performance as well as improvement of health and wellness among sport and physical activity participants. - act in an ethical and professional manner while fulfilling your role as sport psychological consultant to facilitate psychological growth and development in children, improve performance and health and wellness among sport and physical activity participants.

+Written class tests on the theory regarding all learning outcomes.
 Group discussions in classes on scientific/research basis of exercise and sport psychology.
 Individual and group class assessment techniques.

-Assessment methods - Summative: Practical evaluation of the application of the psychological assessment strategies.
+Practical evaluation of the application of the psychological assessment strategies.
 Practical examination of the application of the psychological assessment strategies.
-Formal theoretical examination Method of delivery: Full-time ł
+Formal theoretical examination